ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

     *   **4-Player:** Two fixed partnerships.
 Partners sit opposite each other in a square arrangement and combine their scores.
     *   **3-Player:** Players sit in a triangular arrangement and play individually.
 However, for the duration of the play phase of a round, the two players who did *not* win the final bid form a temporary alliance, playing against the lone Final Declarer.
 Their captured points are combined against the Declarer.
 *   **Round:** A complete cycle of gameplay consisting of dealing, two bidding phases, playing all 8 tricks, and scoring.
 Each round has its own objective and is scored independently.
 A full game consists of multiple rounds.
 *   **Original Starting Bidder:** The player seated immediately to the dealer's left.
-This position is important for leading the first trick.
+This specific player has several fixed roles:
+    *   Starts the bidding in the first bidding round (Phase 1)
+    *   Always leads the first trick of the hand, regardless of who won the final bid
+    *   Becomes the dealer for the next round
 *   **Stakes:** Units of money or points that players exchange after each round based on the outcome.
     *   **4-Player:** Each team starts with an agreed-upon amount of stakes.
 A full game continues until one team loses all their stakes.
     *   **3-Player:** Each player starts with an agreed-upon amount of stakes.
 A full game continues until one player loses all their stakes.